nirtyj/algorithms/leetcode/src/com/leetcode/graph/topologicalsort/notes/topologicalsort.md

 ## when to use

-1. Cannot be used when there is a cycle.
-2. Used when the given graph is a DAG (Directed Acyclic graph).
+1. Used when the given graph is a DAG (Directed Acyclic graph). i .e Cannot be used when there is a cycle.
-3. How to find if a graph is a DAG ?
-Use, tarzan's strongly connected components or use -1 as below to track loops.
+2. How to find if a graph is a DAG ?
+   - Use, use -1 as naive algorithm to track in current loop.
+   - Use, result.size() == total nodes for loop check in Khan's algorithm.
-4. There can be many Topological ordering (not unique)
+3. There can be many Topological ordering (not unique)
-5. Trees have topological order.
+4. Trees have topological order.
 Pick from the child one by one.
-6. Find the single source shortest / longest path (by multiple each edge by -1, take result and * -1) from one node to all other nodes in the graph
+5. Find the single source shortest / longest path (by multiple each edge by -1, take result and * -1) from one node to all other nodes in the graph

 ## complexity